manueltar/nutvar2/README.md

   # Installation ISSUE!!
 The genomes are huge where are we going to allocate them online for the user to download?
 Right now I retrieve them from my local disk.

+  # Installation ISSUE!!
+Don't think its really necessary to set the path variables because the API is being installed directly with VEP

   # Running Issue 1 !!-> combine VEP and SnpEf results somehow in the third option.

   # Running Issue 2 !!-> Allow some MPI option specially for VEP and also intra bash script, run script 25 while running the rest of scripts.